Resources > Seasonal Care

 The Gift of Asking

 "The greatest gift you can give yourself this holiday season is permission to receive.
-We often think we have to be the heroes who do it all.
-But allowing others to step in—whether it's a professional caregiver for a few hours or a sibling bringing dinner—isn't a sign of weakness.
-It's an act of love that protects your well-being and ensures you have the emotional reserve to be kind and present for your parent."
+We so often think we have to be the heroes who do it all.
+But allowing others to step in, whether it's a professional caregiver for a few hours or a sibling bringing dinner, isn't a sign of weakness.
+It's an act of love.

 Vanessa Valerio